petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/using-file-expiration-and-review-dates.md

 1. Click *Actions* (![Actions Button](../../../images/icon-actions.png)) in the Application Bar, and select *Configuration*.

-1. In the modal window, click *Documents Needs Review Email* or *Document Expired Email* tabs.
+1. In the modal window, click the *Documents Needs Review Email* or the *Document Expired Email* tabs.

    ![Edit the notification emails in the Configuration modal window.](./using-file-expiration-and-review-dates/images/04.png)